 I couldn’t wait to share this recipe with everyone.
 This year marked the 2nd Annual Food Blogger Cookie Swap where bloggers all over the world participated in a cookie exchange.
 There is nothing like getting home-made cookies waiting for you when you come home.

 Last year I made my famous rugelach which has been getting some pretty awesome publicity lately and is now a family favorite.
 But for this years sweet treat, I wanted to make something a little brighter and softer.
 I have some dried lavender leftover from when I made panna cotta and was eager to make lemon bars.
 I asked on Facebook a few weeks ago whether I should pair rosemary, thyme or lavender with the lemon bars and majority chose lavender, so I did.
 Though..watch out for rosemary and thyme, I think that would be a gorgeous combination too.

-Erin over at The Spiffy Cookie and Julie from ROJ Running were the lucky recievers of the lemon bars and of course I recieved some amazing treats from them too!
-Erin sent me mollasses cookies and Julie cherry-limade cookies.
+Erin over at The Spiffy Cookie and Julie from ROJ Running were the lucky receivers of the lemon bars and of course I recieved some amazing treats from them too!
+Erin sent me molasses cookies and Julie cherry-limade cookies.
 Yumm!

 - 1/2 cup sugar

 - 1 Tb dried lavender

 - 1/8 tsp salt

 - 1 cup fresh lemon juice About 3-4 lemons

 - powdered sugar for dusting